CNBC Awards

 1. Investors: evaluating sustainable and ethical investments

-For investors, ESG frameworks are crucial for evaluating potential investments’ sustainability and ethical impact.
+For investors, ESG frameworks are crucial for assessing potential investments’ sustainability and ethical impact.
 These frameworks assist investors:

 • Identify companies with strong ESG performance that align with responsible investment strategies.